zaplakkies/Kijani/docs/docs/user-manual/assembly.md

 :::tip[Motor Polarity]

-Motor polarity is not critical - if the robot drives backwards later, swap the wires or invert the direction in the setting page.
+Motor polarity is not critical - if the robot drives backwards later, swap the wires or invert the direction in the settings page.

 :::